-Morse, a Democrat, was the representative for Massachusetts's 3rd congressional district from 1887 to 1889.
+Morse was the representative for Massachusetts’s 3rd congressional district and was a Democrat.
+He served from 1887 to 1889.

 From Oct 1877 to Mar 1889, Morse missed 894 of 1,817 roll call votes, which is 49.2%.
 This is much worse than the median of 32.3% among the lifetime records of representatives serving in Mar 1889.
 The chart below reports missed votes over time.